ZeHiro/TSI-CCS/TSI.md

 Note 10: Only the (MI) requirements are mandated by TSI CCS.

-Note 11: Specifications to be managed through a Technical opinion of the European Railway Agency
+Note 11: Specifications updated through Technical Opinon of the Eruopean Railway Agency ERA/OPI/2015-6.
+Reference to these specifications will be published in the next update of TSI CCS Application Guide.

 Note 12: Reference to these specifications will be published in the Application Guide, waiting for clarifications on the rolling stock side of the interface.’